 Effective lead scoring is part of the lead generation process that evaluates sales leads on a point scale and assigns each lead a score based on the likeliness it will turn into a sale.
 For example, a set number of points can be rewarded when a lead opens an email or clicks a link to your website.
 When a certain score is reached, your system can automatically label them a “hot lead” and put them above your lead list so your sales people can see the most qualified leads.

-A good lead scoring system will measure for 2 things:
+A good lead scoring system will measure for two things:

 - Are they a good fit for your product/service?

 - Are they interested in your company?

-To measure if they’re a good fit, you’ll score a lead based on how well they match your typical customer profile.
+To measure whether they’re a good fit, you’ll score a lead based on how well they match your typical customer profile.
 For example, a company that installs security systems for retailers might look at their lead’s industry, store size and existing security system.
-Based on these 3 characteristics they can determine how good of a fit they are and score the lead appropriately.
+Based on these three characteristics they can determine how good of a fit they are and score the lead appropriately.

-To measure their level of interest, you’ll look how much a lead interacts with your business.
+To measure their level of interest, you’ll look at how much a lead interacts with your business.
 This can include email opens, phone calls, website visits, etc. Basically, anything that indicates a lead is aware of and interested in your product/service.

 How to Create a Lead Scoring System